Superb spring skiing in the esplanades, Selkirk mountains

 Other options for flying include Kelowna (about 4 hours drive west of Golden) or Cranbrook (2h45 south of Golden).
 Driving from Vancouver to Golden takes about 7h30, from Spokane the drive is around 6 hours.
 There is a regional airport in Golden but it only handles very small charter aircraft.

-Basecamp Golden (formerly Kicking Horse River Lodge) is a great place to stay the Friday night before the trip.
+Basecamp Golden (formerly Kicking Horse River Lodge) is a great place to stay the Thursday night before the trip.
 They can handle a group with room rates that are really affordable.
 Sawback clients get a discount but in order to get that you must book with them directly.
 They cannot offer this if you book through an agency such as booking.com.
 It’s a nice timber frame building on the Kicking Horse River.
-We meet here Friday night and breakfast is offered there Saturday morning so it is convenient.
+We meet here Thursday night and breakfast is offered there Friday morning so it is convenient.
 If you choose to stay here please book early.
 It fills quickly.
 The code is BCAMPTOUR & offers between 15 & 25% off the nightly rate depending on the season.
 To book guests can use the code at basecampresorts.com & it is valid at all Basecamp propreties in Canmore, Golden & Revelstoke.
 If the discount code isn’t working anymore please let us know!

 The meeting place for your trip is at the Golden Alpine Holidays office at 104, 806 – 9th Street North.
 Your meeting time is Friday morning at 7:30 am Mountain Standard Time (MST).
 You are expected to sign your waiver at this time.

 Flights to GAH lodges take place at their helicopter staging Facility west of Golden.
 Guests are required to get themselves to GAH Staging.